LukeNK/Star/README.md

 ## Port to another platform
 I'm researching the way to port into MacOS and and Linux, but...
 - To make for MacOS require a Mac (which I don't have right now)
-- To make for Linux, we current have [this issue](https://github.com/electron-userland/electron-build-service/issues/9) which I will try my best to fix it, but not anytime soon.
+- To make for Linux, we current have [this issue](https://github.com/electron-userland/electron-build-service/issues/9) which I will try my best to fix it, but not anytime soon. \
 However, all of the source code was built with cross-platform philosophy, so the process will be really quick if I can fix those issue.

 ## Why?
 Why not after all? \
 I have searched for a simple file manager that include many feature inside it for a long time, but I didn't see anything that seems to fit my style, so I created one.
 I don't really hope that this project will go any further than my laptop, but if it do, thank you for developers who helped my with this project and users who report bugs and share their experience with me.
 Being a student, programming everyday is very hard, so I am sorry in advance for any inconvenience. \
 Again, thank you for making and using this project, and reading my broken English this far.

+## Run/build the app
+*Currently, only Windows app was fully tested* \
+Start by running `npm run start` in `src` directory.
+For Visual Studio Code user, you can simply press `F5` to start running the app. \
+You can make a full installation by using `npm run dist`, or make the portable version by using `npm run winPort` (in `src` directory).
+Make both by using the `winBuild.js` script (the script will automatically change the working directory).

 ## Channel naming
 Each data channel have prefix get/send. `get` is from renderer to main, `send` is from main to renderer, and as an respond for `get`. \